UW-Madison-DataScience/swcarpentry-workflows-in-practice/testing.md

     * [2.0, 4.0, 6.0]
     * [2.5, 4.5, 6.0]

+Edge cases are important because they may reveal important decisions you need to make about our software, and its design.
+We will also be turning each edge case into something called a "unit test", where it tests one piece of our code - in this case, our `mean` function.

-Another one would be an empty list - what should we do with that input?
+The edge case we'll consider is an empty list - what should we do with that input?

 If we add the following statement to the bottom of `stats.py`,